awiddersheim/tcp-echo/README.md

 ## Configuring

-There are some configuration options available at build time in `src/config.h.cmake`.
-Plans are under way for exposing more of these as run time options through environment variables or a configuration file.
+There are command line arguments available to modify the programs behavior.
+See `./tcp-echo --help` for more information.
+Plans are under way for modifying these using environment variables or a configuration file.

 ## Communication